Atmerek/CrossplayProject/README.md

   Manages POST requests for block breaking on the server side.

 - **BlockPlaceHandler.lua**
-  Currently a placeholder.
+  Manages POST requests for block placing on the server side.

+- **PlayerHandler.lua**
+  Manages the Minecraft players in Roblox.

 - **TimeHandler.lua**
   Contains a simple script to convert Minecraft time values and apply them.

+- **ChatHandler.lua**
+  Manages IN and OUT messages.

+- **ChatHandler.lua**
+  Little auth script for the remote_img lib.

 #### ReplicatedStorage
+- **models.rbxm**
+  Contains a folder with a few block models.

+- **IP.rbxm**
+  Contains a text value with the server IP

 - **BlockStateManager.lua**
   An additional module for applying rotation to models.

 - **CurrentBlocks.lua**
   An additional module for synchronizing blocks across scripts.

+- **Chat.rbxm**
+  A RemoteEvent for the chat messages.

+- **loadPlayerSkin.rbxm**
+  A RemoteEvent for applying player skins.

+- **remote_img.rbxm**
+  A module library for managing EditableImage

-- **models.rbxm**
+- **Player.rbxm**
-  Contains a folder with a few block models.
+  A model of the Minecraft player.

 #### StarterPlayer
 - **StarterPlayerScripts**:
   - **BreakBlockScript.lua**
     Contains the local side of the block breaking system.
   - **PlaceBlockScript.lua**
-    Currently a placeholder.
+    Contains the local side of the block placing system.
+  - **Chat.lua**
+    Contains the local side of the chat system.
+  - **SkinLoader.lua**
+    Contains the local side of the skin system.

 #### StarterGui
 - **ModifyMode.rbxm**
-  Contains a GUI button for the BreakBlockScript.lua.
+  Contains two GUI buttons for the <action>BlockScript.lua.

 # Our API